Chris Cohen (footballer): Coaching career

 In September 2020, Cohen was appointed first-team coach at Championship club Luton Town, supporting former Yeovil teammate and Luton manager Nathan Jones.
 In July 2022, a change to the football management structure saw him promoted to the role of assistant manager.

 On 10 November 2022, Cohen departed Luton Town to take on a first-team coach role at Premier League club Southampton, following Nathan Jones in the move.
 Following Jones' sacking in February 2023, the shortest non-caretaker manager spell in Southampton's history, Cohen departed the club.

 In November 2023, Cohen joined League One side Lincoln City to assist Interim Head Coach Tom Shaw.
 His short term contract expired when the club appointed Michael Skubala as permanent Head Coach.
 On 13 January 2024, he returned to Lincoln in the role of assistant head coach.

 On 14 June 2024, Cohen moved to Stoke City as assistant head coach to Steven Schumacher.
-He left Stoke in September 2024.
+He left Stoke in September 2024 following the sacking of Schumacher.

-On 4 November 2024, he returned to Lincoln City's coaching staff for a third time.
+On 4 November 2024, he returned to Lincoln City's coaching staff for a third time as assistant head coach.

+On 29 May 2026, Cohen became joint-head coach of Lincoln City with Tom Shaw, following the departure of Michael Skubala to Bristol City.
+Their first game was against Derby County in the EFL Cup, which would see them win 2–1.
+Their first league game was away to Middlesbrough which ended in a 1–2 defeat, Lincoln's first league loss since the 29 November 2025.
+Their first league win came against newly promoted Bolton Wanderers on 29 August, winning 1–0 thanks to a goal from Ben House.